 Apparently, there are plans for a road to be widened that will go through part of this bushland.

-A boardwalk runs along this picturesque beach, and there are many places to stop for a picnic.
+A boardwalk runs along this picturesque beach, and there are many places to stop for a picnic under shady trees.

 Caloundra Jet Ski Hire